sayeekumar332/phinity_static_branch_predictor_test/README.md

 **Project selected**:

-A static_branch_predict RTL module for a RISC-V pipeline — a SystemVerilog predictor that decodes branch/jump opcodes, computes sign-extended immediates, and outputs predict_branch_taken_o and predict_branch_pc_o.
+A **static_branch_predict** RTL module for a RISC-V pipeline — a SystemVerilog predictor that decodes branch/jump opcodes, computes sign-extended immediates, and outputs predict_branch_taken_o and predict_branch_pc_o.
 The repo includes rtl/static_branch_predict.sv, a cocotb harness (harness/test_static_branch_predict.py), and containerized test/synth tooling (Makefile + Docker/GHCR).

 **My role here**:

-Senior RTL engineer / exercise author.
+**Senior RTL engineer / exercise author**.
 I designed the module testplan and harness, injected controlled, multi-step bugs to create a realistic debugging exercise, wrote the abstract task spec for a junior engineer, supplied a clean solution branch with fixes and a step-by-step REASONING.md, and produced Docker/cocotb integration and an LLM challenge to validate reasoning and verification.

 **2. Cloning a repository**
 Answer : An entirely new repository was created "https://github.com/sayeekumar332/phinity_static_branch_predictor_test/tree/main" in my personal github account